fkleon/math-expressions/README.md

 # math_expressions #

-A math library supporting REAL, INTERVAL and VECTOR evaluations of mathematical expressions.
+A math library for parsing and evaluating expressions in real, interval and vector contexts.
+Also supports simplification and differentiation.

 It is partly inspired by [mathExpr][] for Java.